zhulik/pal/README.md

 Pal is an opinionated [IoC](https://en.wikipedia.org/wiki/Inversion_of_control) framework for Go.

+Pal is at very early stages of development.
+Technically, it's almost feature complete, but it needs some testing and polishing.

 ## Motivation

 The exising IoC frameworks are either too "heavy" and too flexible for my purpose like [fx](https://github.com/go-uber/fx)